Geosciences, Pollution Prevention and Treatment

 Further studies

-In the GPTP program, the learning of specific techniques is favored over the basic disciplines taught in the general STEE program.Integration into the Master's program is therefore reserved for motivated students with the best academic results in the class.
-Thus, each year, students from the GPTP course continue on to a Master's degree, mainly in Environment, Water or Pollution masters (Montpellier University or others).
-In addition to the master's degree courses in Water at the University of Montpellier, Environment, Water, Pollution, or QSE/HSE masters , here are some examples of masters integrated by former students of the GPTP license (this list is not exhaustive):
+In the GPTP pathway, the learning of specific techniques is given priority over that of the disciplinary foundations taught mainly in the general STEE pathway.Entry to the Master's program is therefore reserved for motivated students with the best academic results in the year.
+As a result, every year, students from the GPTP course go on to do a Master's degree, mainly in Environment, Water or Pollution (Montpellier University or others).
+In addition to the University of Montpellier's Water Masters, Environment, Water, Pollution and QSE/HSE Masters, here are some examples of Masters programs taken by former GPTP students (this list is not exhaustive):

-• Master in Biology and Environment, specialization in Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand
+• Master's degree in Biology and the Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand

 • Master's degree in Sustainable Development Engineering, specializing in Industrial Process Safety, Environment and Quality (SPIEQ), Nancy

-• Master in Chemical Pollution and Environmental Management (PCGE), University of Paris-Saclay
+• Master in Chemical Pollution and Environmental Management (PCGE), Université Paris-Saclay

 • Master in Water, Soil and Waste Management and Treatment, Chimie ParisTech

-• Master in Water, Soil and Treatment Quality (QuEST), Besançon
+• Master's degree in Water, Soil and Treatment Quality (QuEST), Besançon

 • Master in Hydrogeology, Soil and Environment, Avignon

-• Master's degree in Environmental Management, MAEVA -STE (Environmental Management, Valuation and Analysis - Environmental Sciences and Technologies), Marseille
+• Master's degree in Environmental Management, MAEVA -STE (Environmental Management, Valorization and Analysis - Environmental Sciences and Technologies), Marseille, France

-• Master's degree in Chemistry and Life Sciences (CSV), Course in Evaluation, Management and Treatment of Pollution (EGTP), Pau
+• Master of Chemistry and Life Sciences (CSV), Pollution Assessment, Management and Treatment (EGTP), Pau

-• Master, Separative Chemistry of Materials and Processes (CSMP), Montpellier.
+• Master's degree, Separative Chemistry of Materials and Processes (CSMP), Montpellier.

 Read more